opf/openproject/doc/operation_guides/manual/installation-guide.md

 Your OpenProject installation is ready to run.
 However, there are some things to consider:

 * Regularly backup your OpenProject installation.
-See the [backup guide](https://community.openproject.org/projects/openproject/wiki/Create_Backups) for details.
+See the [backup guide](backup-guide.md) for details.
 * Serve OpenProject via https
 * Enable Repositories for your OpenProject projects
 * Watch for OpenProject updates.
 We advise to always run the latest stable version of OpenProject (especially for security updates).
+Information on how to perform an update can been found in the [upgrade guide](upgrade-guid.md).
 You can find out about new OpenProject releases in our [news](https://community.openproject.org/projects/openproject/news), or on [twitter](https://twitter.com/openproject).

 ## Plug-In Installation (Optional)